-Models need to take into account the different nature of VOCs and SOA resulting from biogenic and anthropogenic chemistry to accurately represent their interactions.
+Models need to take into account the different nature of VOCs and SOAs resulting from biogenic and anthropogenic chemistry to accurately represent their interactions.
 This can be done by looking at this problem with what Pankow et al. (2015) call a "molecular view", as opposed to the "anonymized view" followed by current 3D models.
+The molecular view attempts to predict SOA mass from the known and estimated properties of individually simulated organic compounds, while the anonymized view uses hypothetical properties (e.g., volatility, solubility) of a small number of lumped compounds.
+In a recent review, Heald and Kroll (2020) reported on the recent progress in measurements of individual organic compounds and how experimentalists are getting close to achieving closure on organic carbon in both gas and aerosol phases (e.g., Gentner et al., 2012; Isaacman-Vanwertz et al., 2018).
+As these measurements are now able to capture elemental formulas, double bonds, some oxygenated functional groups and aromaticity (e.g., Yuan et al., 2017), they still do not provide individual molecular identities.
+From this point of view, measurements are still restricted to a "formula view".
+For the GoAmazon field campaign, Yee et al. (2018) were able to sample and identify 30 sesquiterpenes and 40 of their oxidation products at the T3 site with a semi-volatile thermal desorption aerosol gas chromatograph (SV-TAG; Isaacman et al., 2014), but they do not achieve the coverage needed to approach the "molecular view".

-The molecular view attempts to predict SOA mass from the known and estimated properties of individually simulated organic compounds while the anonymized view uses hypothetical properties (e.g. volatility, solubility) of a small number of lumped compounds.
-Even though a few instruments are getting closer to providing this molecular view of volatile organic compounds (e.g. Koss et al., 2017a, b), such measurements are not available for the GoAmazon 2014/5 campaign.
-3D models that were run for the Manaus situation offer an anonymized view of SOA composition (Shrivastava et al., 2019) because they rely on a Volatility Basis Set parameterization (VBS, Donahue et al., 2006).
-The Generator for Explicit Chemistry and Kinetics of Organics in the Atmosphere (GECKO-A, Aumont et al., 2005; Camredon et al., 2007) is the ideal tool to model atmospheric organic chemistry with a detailed molecular view.
+Three-dimensional models that were run for the Manaus situation offer an anonymized view of SOA composition (Shrivastava et al., 2019) because they rely on a volatility basis set parameterization (VBS; Donahue et al., 2006).
+The Generator for Explicit Chemistry and Kinetics of Organics in the Atmosphere (GECKO-A; Aumont et al., 2005; Camredon et al., 2007) is an excellent tool to model atmospheric organic chemistry with a detailed molecular view.
 GECKO-A is an automated chemical mechanism generator built to write the explicit chemistry of given precursors by following a prescribed set of systematic rules.
-This set of systematic rules relies on experimental data when available and Structure Activity Relationships (SAR) to determine unknown kinetic or thermodynamic constants.
-It has previously been run in box models to evaluate processes like secondary organic aerosol formation (Valorso et al., 2011; Aumont et al., 2012; Camredon and Aumont, 2006; Camredon et al., 2007) and dissolution of organic compounds (Mouchel-Vallon et al., 2013).
-It was also applied to simulate chamber experiments (Valorso et al., 2011; La et al., 2016) and urban and biogenic plumes (Lee-Taylor et al., 2011, 2015).
+This set of systematic rules relies on experimental data when available and structure activity relationships (SARs) to determine unknown kinetic or thermodynamic constants.
+It has previously been run in box models to evaluate processes like secondary organic aerosol formation (Valorso et al., 2011; Aumont et al., 2012;

 Figure 1.
 Map of the GoAmazon field campaign instrumented sites.
-Measurements used in this work came from the T3 site.
-Source: GeoCover, Instituto Brasileiro de Geografia e Estatistica (IBGE).
+Measurements used in this work came from the T3 site. © Geocover, © IBGE.